Georgia–Russia relations

 The unification of historical Georgian lands under the Russian Empire and the national consolidation of Georgia gave rise to Georgian nationalism, spearheaded by the "Tergdaleulebi" movement, a group of Russian-educated Georgian intellectuals led by Ilia Chavchavadze who brought modern nationalist ideas into Georgia.
 They campaigned against Russification and promoted national identity among Georgians through "Society for the Spreading of Literacy among Georgians" and the newspaper Iveria.
 Their vision did not envisage an outright revolt for independence but demanded autonomy within the reformed Russian Empire, with greater cultural freedom, promotion of the Georgian language, and support for Georgian educational institutions and the national church.
 This movement instilled a strong sense of national cohesiveness among Georgians, which were divided between various Georgian regional feudal kingdoms and Muslim empires throughout the Middle Ages, and paved the path to independence, which Georgia regained following the collapse of the Russian Empire in 1917.
 The Menshevik government of Georgia transformed the image of Bolshevik-led Russia from a source of enlightenment into an Asiatic state imbued with oriental backwardness and sought ties with the West through its links to Second International.
 The short-lived Georgian independence ended when Georgia was incorporated into the Soviet Union as the Georgian Soviet Socialist Republic in 1922.

-When the country regained independence in 1991, bilateral Russo-Georgian ties were once again strained due to Moscow's support of separatist regions within Georgia, Georgia's independent energy policies, and most recently, its intentions to join NATO.
+When Georgia and the Russian Federation achieved independence in 1991, bilateral Russo-Georgian ties were once again strained due to Moscow's support of separatist regions within Georgia, Georgia's independent energy policies, and most recently, its intentions to join NATO.
 Russo-Georgian relations briefly began to improve during Eduard Shevardnadze's presidency, but they became strained again after the Rose Revolution in Georgia.
 The tensions led to the Russo-Georgian War in August 2008, and diplomatic relations were broken.
 To this day, the two countries have maintained no formal diplomatic relations.